 I read a lot of Ann Patchett.
 Her books always have just enough well-written drama to keep you pulled along, without being heavy reads.

-This novel takes us deep into the Amazon as a doctor takes on a Heart-of-Darkness-like hunt for her missing mentor who was researching a promising new drug.
+State of Wonder takes us on a Heart-of-Darkness-like journey up the Amazon River.
+This time, a doctor is on the hunt for her missing mentor who was researching a promising new drug.

 For Tweens and Teens: The Cat King Of Havana

-A teenager known in his New York City high school for making cat videos, invites a classmate to visit his family in Havana in an attempt to woo her.
+The Cat King of Havana is a teenager known in his New York City high school for making cat videos.
+He invites a classmate to visit his family in Cuba in an attempt to woo her.

 They practice salsa, explore Havana and learn his family’s secrets along with the dark side of Cuban politics.
-A great introduction for teens to Cuba’s colorful culture and complex recent history.
+It’s a great introduction for teens to Cuba’s colorful culture and complex modern history.

 Books That Take You To Australia and New Zealand